ellostu/circuit-simulator-oop-poliusp/README.md

 ## ⚙️ How to Compile and Run

-To compile this project, navigate to the `Ep2` directory in your terminal and use the provided `Makefile`.
+To compile this project, navigate to the `cpp-oop-circuit-simulator` directory in your terminal and use the provided `Makefile`.

 1.  **Navigate to the project directory:**
     ```bash
-    cd Ep2
+    cd cpp-oop-circuit-simulator
     ```

 2.  **Compile the project using Makefile:**